Result

+A result (also called upshot) is the outcome or consequence of a sequence of actions or events.
+Possible results include gain, injury, value, and victory.
+Some types of results include the outcome of an action, the final value of a calculation, and the outcome of a vote.

+Description

-A result (also called upshot) is the final consequence of a sequence of actions or events expressed qualitatively or quantitatively.
-Possible results include advantage, disadvantage, gain, injury, loss, value and victory.
+A result is the final consequence of a sequence of actions or events expressed qualitatively or quantitatively.
+Possible results include advantage, disadvantage, gain, injury, loss, value, and victory.

 There may be a range of possible outcomes associated with an event depending on the point of view, historical distance or relevance.
 Reaching no result can mean that actions are inefficient, ineffective, meaningless or flawed.

+Types

 Some types of result are as follows: